Children's Services Practice Notes — Return to homepage

 Coping questions recognize resilience and persistence, even in hard times.
 Asking, "How have you managed to get through this so far?" helps families see they are already using strategies and strengths to survive.
 This validation often reduces defensiveness and strengthens rapport.

 During a CPS assessment, a social worker might use SFQs to build rapport with a parent who feels anxious about CPS involvement.
 The worker might begin by asking: "Tell me about a time when your household felt the calmest and routines were working well."
 The parent might respond: "Probably last summer, when we had a set schedule for chores and bedtime."
-The worker could then follow up with: "What was different then that helped things go more smoothly?"
+The worker could follow up: "What was different then that helped things go more smoothly?"
 This conversation opens a path to identifying strengths and concrete strategies that can be built into a safety plan.

 There are, of course, challenges.
 Workers may revert to problem-focused questioning when under pressure or when safety concerns feel urgent.
 Others may struggle to balance the need for accountability with the spirit of collaboration.
 These challenges can be addressed through regular reflection, coaching, and support from supervisors who model the approach themselves.

-This shift benefits workers as well.
+When child welfare professionals consistently use solution-focused questions, they create opportunities for families to feel heard, capable, and hopeful.
 Conversations that focus on strengths and progress tend to reduce tension, promote empathy, and improve morale.
-Workers report that using SFQs helps them stay grounded in curiosity and respect, even in difficult situations.
-The approach also aligns with the trauma-informed principles that guide North Carolina's practice model-helping professionals engage in ways that are empowering rather than retraumatizing.
+Workers report that using SFQs helps them stay grounded in curiosity and respect, even in difficult situations — an approach that also aligns with the trauma-informed principles that guide North Carolina's practice model.

-In the words of one practitioner, "Solution-focused questions allow families to see their own progress-they leave conversations feeling capable, not defeated."
 That sense of capability and partnership is exactly what Safety Organized Practice strives to build in every interaction.
 When they use SFQs intentionally and consistently, North Carolina's child welfare professionals strengthen their ability to help families envision and achieve lasting change.

 References for this and other articles in this issue